openmas-ai/openmas/docs/deployment.md

 # ...
 ```

-Running `simplemas deploy generate-compose` will:
+Running `openmas deploy generate-compose` will:

 1. Read metadata for both agents
 2. Configure the Docker Compose file with proper service URLs